openvino/openvino-api/README.md

-# Openvino - Golang API
+# OpenVino - Golang API

-Minimal GoLang API Project Structure with Docker used for Enchainte APIs
+Minimal GoLang API Project Structure with Docker used for Bloock APIs

 ## Requirements